 I just had to make use of all those lovely elderberries I picked at Carey’s place over the weekend.
 Had to make something a wee bit special with these tiny black jewels.
+Jam, jelly, liqueur?
+No, this has just got to be Elderberry Chutney!

 Something hearty from such dainty little berries.
 Something to go well with cheese, to liven up a sandwich.
 Something savoury yet sweet.